Download PDF

 Open Markets

-Vietnam has 15 preferential trade agreements in force.
-The trade-weighted average tariff rate is 5.6 percent, and 83 nontariff measures are in effect.
-The overall investment framework has been modernized and facilitates foreign investment, but it lacks efficiency.
-The financial sector continues to evolve, and directed lending by state-owned commercial banks has been scaled back in recent years.
+The trade-weighted average tariff rate is 5.3 percent, and layers of nontariff barriers prevent more dynamic gains from trade.
+Despite progress, the overall investment regime lacks efficiency.
+The financial sector continues to evolve, and directed lending by state-owned commercial banks has been scaled back.